The Creator Economy Explained (Quick Guide)

 The Creator Side of the Economy

 Here are the basic steps to the evolution of hobby creator to professional creator: First a creator establishes themselves on one or more social media networks.
 They gain followers and fame.
-They build or utilize a platform like WordPress, Shopify, a managed Woocommerce site, Patreon, Skillshare, or many others to sell products and/or services, as well as subscriptions to create more content.
+They build or use a platform like WordPress, Shopify, a managed Woocommerce site, Patreon, Skillshare, or many others to sell products or services, as well as subscriptions to create more content.
 They start earning enough money to quit their jobs, turning their side-hustle into their full-time job.

 The Consumer Side of the Economy